bayeslife/service-verification-service/landscape.md

  - a REST API to register/de-register services,nodes and data centers.

 Gliderlabs has built a service registrar docker image integrated to Consul.
-As docker images are started on the same node as the service registrar, the registrar will register them into Consul.
+As docker images are started on the same node as the service registrar, the registrar will register them into Consul using the Consult REST API interface.

 Below is a demo showing a consul server (run as a Docker image),